Interim MPH Program Director: Dr. Elizabeth Hamilton

 HM 803: Epidemiology and Public Health Provides students instruction in the distributions and determinants of disease at the population level.
 Students develop skills in epidemiological research and quantitative methods as they gain knowledge of various study design strengths and limitations.

-HM 804: Public Health Administration Offers instruction on public health planning, organization, administration management, evaluation, and policy analysis.
+HM 804: Public Health Policy and Administration Offers instruction on public health planning, organization, administration management, evaluation, and policy analysis.
 Students gain knowledge of the legal and ethical considerations of public health programs.

 HM 805: Social and Behavioral Aspects of Public Health Discusses concepts/methods of social and behavioral sciences concerned with individual public health and well-being, globally and domestically.
 Students learn about physical, social, and cultural factors that shape individual and community health, providing an interdisciplinary perspective on public health programs.